FLSA STATUS: Non- Exempt

 DISTINGUISHING FEATURES OF THE CLASS

-An employee in this class spends a substantial amount of time providing care to the animals of DuPage Animal Care and Control; work is performed under the general supervision of the Manager of Animal Care and Control.
+An employee in this class spends a substantial amount of time providing care to the animals of DuPage Animal Care and Control; work is performed under the general supervision of the Animal Caretaker Supervisor.

 ESSENTIAL DUTIES AND RESPONSIBILITIES

 The list of duties and responsibilities is illustrative only, and is not a comprehensive listing of all the duties and responsibilities performed by positions in this class.

 • Provides care for dogs, cats and any other types of animals accepted into the shelter

 • Prepares and administers diets, adding supplements

 • Inoculates for airborne diseases

 • Identifies and treats basic shelter illnesses

 • Determines need for isolation of animals